vmullet/ART-Core/README.md

 * Takes photo of the vehicle photo (press button or by vocal command)
 * Recognize the plate by using [OpenAlpr service](https://www.openalpr.com/) (Local webservice or Cloud solution)
-* Display clients informations (To be implemented)
+* Display clients informations (To be implemented for the company who wants to use this application)

 ## License